myltik/azure-docs.ru-ru/articles/resource-manager-troubleshoot-deployments-portal.md

 <properties
-   pageTitle="Просмотр операций развертывания с помощью портала Azure | Microsoft Azure" description="Описывается использование портала Azure для обнаружения ошибок Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with portal | Microsoft Azure" description="Describes how to use the Azure portal to detect errors from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"